ventus-ag/docs/_docs/Kubernetes/Autoscaling.md

 test-ptdzc7aqfngp-node-1     Ready    <none>   7m30s   v1.17.3
 test-ptdzc7aqfngp-node-2     Ready    <none>   82s     v1.17.3
 ```
-Now we have 3 nodes on our cluster and autoscaler don't scale out it lower then 3 nodes, as we indicated in min_node_count.
+Now we have 3 nodes on our cluster and autoscaler don't scale in it lower then 3 nodes, as we indicated in min_node_count.

 ## Max node count

-- Go to Cloud page, choose Kubernetes and create your [Kubernetes cluster](https://ventuscloud.eu/docs/Kubernetes/Kubernetes%20Cluster) with existing parametrs and add tag `max_node_count=1`:
+- Go to Cloud page, choose Kubernetes and create your [Kubernetes cluster](https://ventuscloud.eu/docs/Kubernetes/Kubernetes%20Cluster) with existing parameters and add tag `max_node_count=1`:

 ```
 Master count: 1